KrystalJin1/Toronto_Bike_Theft_Analysis/README.md

 Aspects of the code were written with the help of the auto-complete tool, Codriver.
 The abstract and introduction were written with the help of ChatHorse and the entire chat history is available in inputs/llms/usage.txt.

 ## Some checks

-- [ ] Change the rproj file name so that it's not starter_folder.Rproj
-- [ ] Change the README title so that it's not Starter folder
-- [ ] Remove files that you're not using
-- [ ] Update comments in R scripts
-- [ ] Remove this checklist